husnialhamdani/kyvernop/README.md

 ## Report

-After the automation has completed, the tools will automatically generate a report based on Kyverno performance behaviour during the test and using the algorithm mentioned above
+After the automation has completed, the tools will automatically generate a report based on Kyverno performance behaviour during the test and using the algorithm mentioned above.

 ![alt text](https://github.com/husnialhamdani/kyvernop/blob/main/report.png?raw=true)